iohzrd/thor/README.md

 **ipns**, **ipfs** and **magnet**.
 Simply because it is not possible.
 It only applies to to the normal protocols like **https** and **http**.

-The second enhancement of the browser is the usage of a an **AdBlocker**.
+The second enhancement of the browser is the usage of a an **adblocker**.
 It based on the data which are coming from **https://pgl.yoyo.org/adservers/**